 The installation of manure digesters to reduce methane emissions was included as a voluntary strategy for the agricultural sector in the CARB Scoping Plan.
 Funds from the Cap-and-Trade Program are allocated to the Greenhouse Gas Reduction Fund to be administered by California Department of Food and Agriculture's (CDFA) to support such projects.
-CDFA has awarded a total of \$195 million for 117 dairy digester projects from 2015 through 2021 through the Dairy Digester Research and Development Program (DDRDP), and over \$68.3 million for 116 manure management projects for that time period through the Alternative Manure Management Program (AMMP) (CDFA 2023).
+CDFA has awarded a total of \$214 million for 131 dairy digester projects from 2015 through 2023 through the Dairy Digester Research and Development Program (DDRDP) (CDFA 2024).
 For the 2023 DDRDP solicitation, CDFA awarded 11 projects, totaling \$15.65 million in grant funding.
-Alternative projects could include installation of mechanical manure solids separation on dairies with flush systems, or conversion to dry manure management practices, such as scrape or vacuum systems, combined with composting or solar drying of manure.
-Current DDRDP projects are expected to reduce greenhouse gas emissions by an estimated 21.02 million metric tons of CO2e over ten years.
-Dairy digesters installed with grant funding from CDFA are going to reduce 21 percent of the methane emissions from manure management in California, and 6.6 percent of total GHG emissions from all of California agriculture.
-The 116 AMMP projects awarded so far are expected to reduce greenhouse gas emissions by an estimated 2.22 million metric tons of CO_2e over 10 years, which equates to 2.2 percent of the methane emissions from manure management in California (CDFA 2023).
-Combined, the DDRDP and AMMP funded projects would contribute 22 percent of the reductions necessary to achieve the 2030 goal (CDFA 2023; CARB 2022).
+Of the 131 DDRDP funded projects, 9 projects are generating electric power.
+Of these, six projects funded in 2015 involved internal combustion engines that met stringent requirements for NOx emissions.
+Three remaining projects have been funded in 2018 and 2019 and propose to employ fuel cells, a technology with much lower criteria pollutant emissions than internal combustion engines.
+Current DDRDP projects are expected to reduce greenhouse gas emissions by an estimated 24.5 million metric tons of CO2e over ten years.
+Dairy digesters installed with grant funding from CDFA are going to reduce 21 percent of the methane emissions from manure management in California, and 6.6 percent of total GHG emissions from all of California agriculture (CDFA 2024; CARB 2022).
+Despite the availability of both federal and state funding for digester construction, policies and initiatives to support the installation of digesters, and the existence of the CARB offset protocol for livestock projects, only a small fraction of California's roughly 1,500 dairy farms currently have working digesters (CalCAN 2015; EPA 2024a).